crownstone/bluenet/docs/NAMING.md

 ### Crownstone family

     000001 Development Board     01
     000010 Plug                  02
     000100 Built-in              04
     001000 (Own) Guidestone      08

 ### Third-party family

     000001 Guidestone            01

 ## Market

     01 European (Schuko) version
     02 North American version

 ## Parts

     X:
       M Metal part
       P Plastic Part
       E Electronics related part (Circuit board etc.)
     Name:
       Plug_Part (the semisphere of the Guidestone and the Crownstone plug that is inserted into existing electrical sockets) Plug_cap_part (the insert of the plug part containing the actual electrical contact meterials, pins, ground plate etc.)
       Socket_Part (the top semisphere of the Crownstone plug that accepts other electrical plugs into itself) Beacon_cap (the top with eventually a logo of the Guidestone) Ring (the ring separating both hemispheres on both the Guidestone and the Crownstone plug) Pin (one of the two individual pins of a plug that fits into a C, E, or F power socket) Pin_receptor (receptacle on the PCB that tightly fits European plugs, only on the Crownstone plug) Ground_clip (part of the socket, attaching to the Socket_part of the Crownstone) Ground_plate (part of the plug, attaching to the Plug_cap_part of the Crownstone\Guidestone)

 ## Version

 The version (#1.#2.#3) (can run higher than 9 per digit i.e. 1.12.106, but should be avoided)

     #1: major revision or release
     #2: minor revision
     #3: tweak or bugfix

 ## Date of creation

 Optionally you can append the date of creation to the end of the filename, or the date of last edit.
-  Preferably in 6-number form i.e. 010316 (or 01-03-16) = march 1st 2016
+Preferably in "6-number form" i.e. 010316 (or 01-03-16) = march 1st 2016

 # Part list